 Bios

 Ezra Yoanes Setiasabda Tjung is a recent graduate of Hong Kong University of Science and Technology, majoring in Civil and Structural Engineering.
-In 2013 he was a visiting summer student at Princeton University, working under supervision of Professor Littman.
-He is now working in Ove Arup & Partners Hong Kong Ltd as an engineer.
+In 2013, he was a visiting summer student at Princeton University, working under the supervision of Prof. Littman.
+He is now working at Ove Arup & Partners Hong Kong Ltd as an engineer.

 Daniel Kaufmann is currently a senior in the Department of Civil and Environmental Engineering at Lafayette College.
-During the summer of 2013 he worked as an assistant-in-research with Professor Littman at Princeton University.
+During the summer of 2013, he worked as an assistant-in-research with Professor Littman at Princeton University.

 Michael Littman is Professor and Departmental Representative in Mechanical and Aerospace Engineering at Princeton University.
 He joined the Princeton University faculty in 1979 shortly after completing a PhD in physics from MIT.
 He is a fellow of the Optical Society of America.
-For the past five years, Prof. Littman has been exploring the laboratory devices used by Prof. Joseph Henry in his research and teaching at Princeton College in the early 19th century.
+For the past five years, Prof. Littman has been exploring the laboratory devices used by Prof. Joseph Henry in his early 19th century research and teaching at Princeton College.

-contact: mlittman@princeton.edu
+Prof. Littman may be contacted at: mlittman@princeton.edu